gustwindjs/gustwind/documentation/deployment.md

 title: 'Deployment'
 description: ''
 ---
 Gustwind sites can be deployed to any static host.
-The most difficult is building the site and you can either push this problem to a CI provider or build at the host itself.
+The most difficult part is building the site and you can either push this problem to a CI provider or build at the host itself.
 In either case you have to take care to install Deno as it's not often available given it's still a relatively new technology.

 The general approach is to first set up a build script to install Deno and run Gustwind like this: